KryptoniteWP/wp-udemy/readme.txt

 * Initial release

 == Upgrade Notice ==

+= Version 1.3.0 (15th March 2021) =
+* If you used the setting "download images", you need to visit the settings page and choose this option again

 = Version 1.1.5 (15th May 2020) =
 * Tweak: Optimisation for AMP mode